Neelzee/dat250-jpa-tutorial/README.md

 There is a difference between Collection and Set, which made debugging the tests "difficult".

-I also encountered issues with the H2 version.
+I also encountered issues with the H2 version, while using datagrip.
+I am unsure if this is a H2 issue or datagrip issue.

 # How I inspected the database